Structure-dynamics relations for late-type spiral and dwarf irregular galaxies revisited: Scaling relations

-Different to the approaches of \citet{Karukes17}, \citet{DiPaolo18}, and \citet[][providing precision templates for non-dwarf spirals of Hubble types Sb to Sm]{Lapi18} who basically rely on the photometric quantity $R_d$ (and related disk mass dependent quantities), we rely on the kinematic quantity $v_\mathrm{max}$ and additionally on the formal parameter $r_c$ (related to $R_\mathrm{max}$).
-Comparing equations (\ref{rho0KS17}) and (\ref{lgrho0lgr0lgvmax}), if both theirs and our results are correct there must be a tight connection between $C_{KS17}$ and $v_\mathrm{max}$.
 The RC-shaping scaling parameter $r_c$ anticorrelating with the inner circular velocity gradient (at a given $v_\mathrm{max}$, see Table \ref{Table2}) is plausible, but its physical meaning and its relation to other physical quantities remains --beside its kinship with the Burkert halo core size $r_0$ (equation \ref{rcvsr0})-- to be found.
 The underlying total matter density profile is simple and effective: formally it has the structure of the density of an isothermal sphere, with a nonlinearly scaled radius, however: for small radii the singular factor $\propto r^{-2}$ is counterbalanced by the squared-brackets factor such that the central density is finite.
-A novelty of our approach is that the particular decompositions proposed in the appendix do not match with the observed luminous contribution for the circular velocity (usually modelled by a Freeman disk) but with that of the total disk (sometimes modelled by the sum of two Freeman disks as in \citet{Tonini06} and \citet{Karukes17}).
+A novelty of our approach is that the particular decompositions proposed in the Appendix do not match with the observed luminous contribution for the circular velocity (usually modelled by a Freeman disk) but with that of the total disk (sometimes modelled by the sum of two Freeman disks as in \citet{Tonini06} and \citet{Karukes17}).
 Other ways of decompositions may in addition hide within the formalism proposed.
 Non-constant mass-to-light ratio profiles, being however unpopular but not prohibitively counter-factual, would even further increase the variety of possible decompositions.